golang-design/research/content/posts/cgo-handle.md

 func (h Handle) Delete()
 ```

-As we can see: `cgo.NewHandle` returns a handle for any given value; the method `Handle.Value` returns the corresponding value of the handle; whenever we need to delete it, one can call `Handle.Delete`.
+As we can observe: `cgo.NewHandle` returns a handle for any given value; the method `cgo.(Handle).Value` returns the corresponding Go value of the handle; whenever we need to delete the value, one can call `cgo.(Handle).Delete`.

 The most straightforward example is to pass a string between Go and C using `Handle`.
 On the Go side: